KyleMardell/quiz-crunch/README.md

 #### Favicon

 I created a simple favicon using https://favicon.io/.
-I used the colours from my colour palette and the font from the site, to follow the theme.
+I used the colours from my colour palette and the font from the site, with the letters "QC", to follow the site's theme.

 ![Favicon](/assets/favicon/android-chrome-192x192.png)